Table of Contents

 Clostridium difficile (C. difficile) infections

-C. difficile is an obligate anaerobic spore-former with ubiquitous occurrence.
-Approx. 80% of infants and < 5% of adults are infected.
-The infection usually occurs nosocomially (48 hours after hospital admission until 4 weeks after dismissal), through the fecal-oral route.
-The diarrhea is highly contagious, even indirectly via surfaces.
+C. difficile is an obligate anaerobic spore-former that occurs ubiquitously.
+Approximately 80% of infants and < 5% of adults are infected.
+The infection usually occurs nosocomially (48 hours after hospital admission until 4 weeks after dismissal) through the fecal–oral route.
+The diarrhea is highly contagious, and can be spread even indirectly via surfaces.

 Risk factors for C. difficile infection